 - Do not collect more signatures than necessary.

-- Either designate one party to assemble a transaction after collecting the necessary number of signatures, or designate a "chain" where signers pass the transaction instructions forward to be signed in a predefined order.
+- Either appoint one party to assemble a transaction after collecting the necessary number of signatures, or instruct signers pass the transaction instructions forward to be signed in a set order.

 - Do not add unnecessary or untrusted signers to your multi-signing lists, even if the